Best Acoustic Guitar Strings For Playing Blues - What Makes A Great Acoustic Guitar String ?

 They just move around a little too much, and easily touch the frets if hit too hard.
 Saying that, many superb world-class guitarists use lights, as it all depends on your finger control.

-String quality is not an issue with modern strings and manufacturing methods.
+consistent Acoustic String quality is not an issue with modern strings, whatever the string gauges

 Basic 80/20 bronze wound strings can be bought quite cheaply, but it's worth while spending a little more and buying phosphor bronze, which are a bit more mellow and longer lasting.